NeoResearch/neoresearch.github.io/_posts/2018-05-09-brazil-meetup-rio.md

 - NEO Team Tamar Salant and Malcolm Lerider, who presented
 - Representatives of ITS Rio, Luiza Mesquita, Gabriel Aleixo and Marco Konopacki.
 - NeoResearch Developers Igor Machado and Vitor Nazário, presented the NeoResearch compiler tools.
-- Rodrigo Benez from SimpliPay.
+- Rodrigo Benez from SimplePay.

 The udiance included people interested in the theme, representatives of Brazilian startup and developers.